matija2209/website-evaluator-ai-tool/PROJECT_PROGRESS.md

 ## 🎯 **Project Overview**

-**Goal**: Build a comprehensive tool to analyze 717 Slovenian companies' digital sophistication by discovering their websites and evaluating them using AI.
+**Goal**: Build a comprehensive tool to analyze 717 Slovenian companies' digital sophistication by discovering their websites and evaluating them using AI with advanced design age estimation.

 **Input**: CSV file with 717 companies containing bizi.si directory URLs (not actual websites)
-**Output**: Analyzed companies with sophistication scores, recommendations, and screenshots
+**Output**: Analyzed companies with sophistication scores, design age estimation, recommendations, and screenshots

 ---